Final report for ONE20-375

 Education & Outreach Activities and Participation Summary

-In order to disseminate the results of this research, we will:
+In order to further disseminate the results of this research, we will:

 - Profile and acknowledge farmer partners in public presentations and newsletters.